jjlynch2/OsteoSort/README.md

 * Optim
 * Rmath

-## Changes for OsteoSort version 1.3.1
+## Changes for OsteoSort version 1.3.x
-* Bug fix: the independent and dependent mean and standard deviations were switched for probability calculation
+* Optimized Julia code for three-dimensional osteometric sorting

 ## Other Windows Dependencies
 * Julia must be in your Windows environrment PATH to run.